cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

      $ for i in `ls /etc/init.d/ | grep cdap` ; do sudo service $i start ; done

 #.
-You must recompile and then redeploy your applications that use Partition Filesets or Time Partitioned Filesets.
+You must recompile and redeploy any applications that use either Partition Filesets or Time Partitioned Filesets.

 .. _install-troubleshooting: